breandan/6Engine/README.md

+## 6Engine ##

-6Engine is an open-sourced, developer focused block engine.
+6Engine is an open-source, developer focused block engine.

 It's an alternative to Minecraft with the following goals in mind:
 - API first.
 Performance right after that.